 - ½ tsp cumin

 - 2 tbsp golden raisins, finely chopped optional, but gives a nice hint of sweetness

 - 6 Brioche hamburger buns any hamburger bun will work but I HIGHLY recommend using brioche buns

 - Feta cheese I like Mevgal

-- Generously spread tzatziki on both sides of the bun.
+- To assemble, Generously spread tzatziki on both sides of the bun.
 Add some arugula to the bottom bun, then top with the burger patty.
-Top that with some slices of red onion and the remaining bun and you have yourself a delicious lamb burger!
-Enjoy!
+Top that with some slices of red onion and the remaining bun and enjoy!